-Around one in five Australians experience irritable bowel syndrome or IBS (2) (Victoria Department of Health).
-IBS is a common condition that involves the large intestine or colon (1,2,3).
+Around one in five Australians experience irritable bowel syndrome or IBS2 (Victoria Department of Health).
+It’s a common but uncomfortable gastrointestinal disorder.
+People living with IBS get excessive gas, abdominal pain and cramps.
 It is a chronic condition that can affect individuals for extended periods of time, sometimes for months or years.

 Symptoms of IBS

-Those who suffer from IBS experience many symptoms that can vary from person to person.
+Those living with IBS may experience many signs and symptoms that can vary from person to person.
 Here are some of the possible symptoms that you may experience if you have IBS (1, 2):

 - Abdominal pain or cramping (related to bowel movement and is often be relieved by passing wind or moving stool)